robmarkcole/tensorflow-lite-rest-server/README.md

 # tensorflow-lite-rest-server
 Expose tensorflow-lite models via a rest API.
+Currently object detection is supported.

 Equivalent of https://github.com/robmarkcole/coral-pi-rest-server but not requiring Coral hardware.
 Requires raspberry pi 4 (TBC)

 ## Setup
 Manually install pip3, numpy, pillow then tensorflow-lite [as per these instructions](https://www.tensorflow.org/lite/guide/python).
 Then `$ pip3 install -r requirements.txt`

 ## Models
-We require `.tflite` model files.
-Git clone https://github.com/google-coral/edgetpu and all models are in `edgetpu/test_data/`.
-On my machine the absolute path to this folder is `/home/pi/github/edgetpu/test_data/`
+We are using `.tflite` model files from https://github.com/google-coral/edgetpu which for convenience are in this repo.

 ## Server
 #Start the server: